 In September 2008, Abundiz underwent his final systoscopy to check for any more cancerous tumors in his bladder.
 Thankfully, he was declared cured from this second cancer after a 10-year battle that had begun in 1998 with the diagnosis of his first cancer.
 However, due to a prior elevated PSA reading, the doctor performed a needle biopsy of the prostate during the same procedure and it was discovered that he had prostate cancer.
 Thus began yet another fight against the disease for Abundiz.
 Back on June 11, 1999, he had spoken at the Pomona Valley Hospital Medical Center on National Cancer Survivor Day to help unveil the new U.S. postage stamp for prostate cancer awareness.
 Now, 10 years later, he was fighting it himself.

 Abundiz credits his faith and his survival instincts with helping him through the medical calamities he has endured.
 He also credits his parents for teaching him how to deal with life's struggles in a positive way, as well as Peggy for keeping his spirits high.
-Abundiz met Peggy in 1998, one month before he was diagnosed with his first cancer.
+Abundiz met Peggy in 1998, six weeks before he was diagnosed with his first cancer.
 In 2001, the couple were married in the middle of Times Square, New York on live television on the morning news program "Good Morning America," after the public voted for them as having the most amazing love story.
 Read about the wedding at

 Since their storybook wedding, it has been anything but "storybook" for the couple.
 In addition to battling three different cancers, Abundiz has suffered a myriad of other medical calamities, including a herniation caused by his kidney operation, a detached retina (both of which required surgery), and countless trips to the emergency room to address heart related issues.